cloudfoundry/cf-networking-release/docs/app-sd.md

   value: ["apps.internal."]
 ```

+NOTE: The internal domain property in bosh-dns-adapter supports domains with and without the trailing dot.

 2. Add the custom internal domain to the `apps_domains` property on `cloud_controller_ng` job.
 ```
 - type: replace